ideonate/cdsdashboards/README.md

 - Click to launch as a server, using OAuth to gain access
 - User sees a safe user-friendly Voila version of the original notebook

+_Data scientist creates a Jupyter Notebook as normal_

 ![Original Jupyter Notebook](./screenshots/1_Original_Jupyter_Notebook.png "Original Jupyter Notebook")

+_Data scientist creates a new Dashboard to clone their Jupyter server_

 ![Create New Dashboard](./screenshots/2_Create_New_Dashboard.png "Create New Dashboard")

+_Other logged-in JupyterHub users see the dashboard in their list_

 ![Other User sees dashboard](./screenshots/3_Other_User_sees_dashboard.png "Other User sees dashboard")

+_Click to launch as a server_

 ![Dashboard Voila built automatically](./screenshots/4_Dashboard_Voila_built_automatically.png "Dashboard Voila built automatically")

+_Uses OAuth to gain access_

 ![Other user OAuths](./screenshots/5_Other_user_OAuths.png "Other user OAuths")

+_Other user sees a safe user-friendly Voila version of the original notebook_

 ![Voila Dashboard](./screenshots/6_Voila_Dashboard.png "Voila Dashboard")